albrechthugo/bio/README.md

 💼 I currently work at PicPay building cool stuffs with Angular.

 🌱 My main knowledge is the Javascript ecossystem, so i've experience with TypeScript, Angular, React, Next.js.
-Besides it i also have experience with GraphQL,  Node.js, Nest.js.
+Besides i have experience with GraphQL,  Node.js, Nest.js.

 Do you need to reach me?